Monday, 2 July 2018

 Distance 19 km

 Ascent 148 m, descent 184 m

-We walked up the sleeping street and presented ourselves at the bar at exactly half past six.
+At exactly half past six we walked up the sleeping street and presented ourselves at the bar.
 It was already open, although a lot emptier than last night.

 Our beefy host was just driving off, presumably to earn some money somewhere, and his wife was in charge (as she had also been yesterday).